 Spanish language books work better!
 It is a common misconception.
 Stick my child in front of a language DVD for an hour a day and they will come out speaking the language.
-Or, just hand over the iPad with a nice language learning app for your child to play with.
+Or, just hand over the iPad with a nice language-learning app for your child to play with.
 The truth is, children do learn some from these highly-interactive and hyperactive formats, but they are not near as positive as you might think.

 PROBLEM #1 – Watching TV, Playing Games, Apps DECREASES the ability to focus

 This is really just common sense.
-If a child spends hours every day sitting still, watching characters running around, actions, and playing games, their attention span and total ability to focus will decrease.
+If a child spends hours every day sitting still, watching characters running around, acting, and playing games, their attention span and total ability to focus will decrease.
 This is due to the expected and conditioned need for more stimuli for the child to maintain an entertained and pacified state.

 SOLUTION – Read a Book

 Books are an incredible, timeless educational treasure (whether in print or eBook form — as long as they are static…just an illustration and text).
 Reading a book (or having a book read to your child) helps to create a level of focus, reasoning, inquisitiveness, and cognitive understanding.
 Your child will be focused on seeing the words, hearing them pronounced, and how this all relates to the page and the story.

 PROBLEM #2 – My Child Gets BORED Too Easily — So He Needs Something Interactive

 This is obviously true.
 Young children do not have a natural attention span or internal desire to just sit down and read a textbook for an hour on end.
 But this challenge should not be confronted with more games, and stimuli, but rather a more natural approach.